gleechi/gleechi.github.io/index.md

 permalink: index.html
 ---

-Please choose your chapter of interest in the top navigation or menu navigation bar, or use the search to browse the index.
+VirtualGrasp (VG) is a software development kit (SDK) developed from over eight years of research in robotics, healthcare and industrial applications.
+VG SDK provides a set of tools to make hand-object interactions in VR natural and immersive.
+The two main benefits of using VG are:
+* <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.GraspSynthesis}}">synthesizing</a>
+ natural looking <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.GraspConfiguration}}">grasp configurations</a>
+on hands during [grasp interaction](grasp_interaction.html) in a VR application, and
+* easy setup of <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.InteractiveBehaviors}}">interactive behaviors</a>
+of an object (through [object articulation](object_articulation.html)) when hand [grasps](grasp_interaction.html) or [pushes](push_interaction.html) the object.

+These two features are closely linked to each other.
+To have intuitive object grasp interaction experiences, just synthesizing the natural looking
+<a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.GraspConfiguration}}">grasp configuration</a>
+is not enough.
+How the hand and object moves just before and after grasping needs to be carefully handled, which is solved by VG's [object articulation](object_articulation.html) feature.

+Note that, while the <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.InteractiveBehaviors}}">interactive behavior</a>
+is provided out of the box from the VG SDK, to achieve natural looking <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.GraspConfiguration}}">grasp configurations</a> in runtime requires a preprocessing step called [object baking](object_baking.html).

+VG is hardware agnostic and can create natural grasp interactions with any kind of controllers (or sensors).
+You can find more details in [controllers](controllers.html) page.

-As a general guideline:
+As a general guideline to this site:

 * [Tutorials](unity_get_started_installation.html) take you by the hand through a series of steps to learn how to use VirtualGrasp.
-* [Explanations](virtual_grasp.html) lead you to learn about fundamental concepts in VirtualGrasp.
+* [Explanations](controllers.html) lead you to learn about fundamental concepts in VirtualGrasp.
 * [How-To Guides](unity_component_myvirtualgrasp.html) are recipes that guide you through the components involved in addressing key problems and use-cases.
 * [References](virtualgrasp_unityapi.html) contain technical reference for VirtualGrasp APIs and components as well as release notes.
-They describe how it works and how to use it, but assume that you have a basic understanding of key concepts in **Explanations**.
+They describe how it works and how to use it, but assume that you have a basic understanding of key concepts in [Explanations](controllers.html).

 {% include image.html file="docs_overview.png" alt="Documentation overview." caption="Documentation Overview [source: https://documentation.divio.com]." %}